We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 5. Contaminated land risks

-Coal mining residues can leave behind pollutants such as heavy metals, hydrocarbons, and sulphates, which may contaminate soil and groundwater.
+Coal mining residues can leave behind pollutants such as heavy metals, hydrocarbons and sulphates, which may contaminate soil and groundwater.
 Identifying and remediating contamination is essential for safe land use.

-Who requires a Coal Mining Risk Assessment?
+Who requires a CMRA?

-Several stakeholders may require a coal mining risk assessment, including:
+Several stakeholders may require a CMRA, including:

 • Property developers: to ensure land stability before commencing new development.